polipones/pod-hugo-main-website/content/covid/index.en.md

 slug: covid
 showtoc: false
 ---

+> **Archived information:** This page describes measures from 2020 and is not a source of current guidance.

-If you are not from Czech Republic, current executive orders about high school dormitories are not applied for you.
-Other executive orders must be followed.
+If you are not a Czech citizen, the measures concerning university dormitories described on the Czech version of this page do not apply to you.
+You must still follow all other applicable government measures.